sendess/Python_project/README.txt

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 I created every command for the bot myself with the motivation of why not make my own full fledge bot.
-The discord bots are added to a server and my bot gives 20! command features and
+The discord bots are added to a server and my bot gives 20+ command features and moderation jobs for a server. like keeping a clean server channels (i.e. removing a text containing bad words) and many more

 ----------------------------------------------------------------------------------------------------------------------------------------
                                            Commands and Moderation Features of the bot